ajmaradiaga/ajmaradiaga.github.io/_posts/2017-6-6-Deploy-a-Kafka-Zookeeper-cluster-in-GCP.md

 One of the great advantages of Google Cloud Platform is how easy and fast it is to run experiments.
 For example, you can easily spin up a [Zookeper](https://zookeeper.apache.org/) and [Kafka](https://kafka.apache.org/) cluster in a matter of minutes with very little configuration.

-For reference, you can find the sample properties files for each server in this repository: [Cluster-Config-Examples](https://github.com/ajmaradiaga/Cluster-Config-Examples)
+For reference, you can find the sample properties files for each server in this repository: [Cluster Config Examples](https://github.com/ajmaradiaga/cluster-config-examples)

 Note: The clusters below are not suitable for massive production use but good enough to run some tests